Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 in the same pattern as the "gold patch" developed by a human to solve the problem.
-Some tests may fail during acceptance testing, and that's ok as long they failed for the gold patch too.
+Some tests may fail during acceptance testing, and that's ok as long as they failed for the gold patch too.
 - There may have been pre-existing linting problems in the repo.
 If lingering linting issues affected code paths that are not well tested,